quentinlampin/draft-lampin-schc-minimal-architecture/draft-lampin-schc-minimal-architecture-00.md

-We further assume that `Endpoints` A and C have very similar traffic patterns, meaning that they send similar packets to Endpoint B. This allows the SCHC `Instances` on Host A, B and C to share the same SCHC Context, which reduces the complexity of administration and management of this deployment.
+We further assume that `Endpoints` A and C have very similar traffic patterns, meaning that they send similar packets to Endpoint B. This allows the SCHC `Instances` on Host A, B and C to share the same `Context`, which reduces the complexity of administration and management of this deployment.
-  In the following, we refer to `Instances` that share a SCHC `Context` as a `Domain`.
+  In the following, we refer to `Instances` that share the same `Contexts` as a `Domain`.